Welcome to our page about the best things to do in the Fethiye area of Turkey – our hometown on the blue waters of the Turkish Mediterranean coast.

 If you want an overnight stay in more luxurious surroundings, the village is now home to some of the Fethiye area’s smartest boutique hotels where people come to completely chill out, honeymoon or to attend yoga retreats.

-• There is a dolmuş from Fethiye to Kabak (via Faralya) that runs regularly in high season.
-There are only a few a day outside high season so make sure you check timetables in low season.
+- There is a dolmuş from Fethiye to Kabak (via Faralya) that runs regularly in high season.
+There are only a few each day outside high season, so make sure you check timetables in low season

 Kabak Bay